 7. Rustic bread

 A good loaf of bread turns leftovers or even a simple can of soup into a feast.
-Trouble is, rustic bread can cost $6 or more per loaf.
+Trouble is, rustic bread can cost $6 or more per loaf at some bakeries.
 Fortunately, it’s easy to make your own — and there’s no need to knead.

 My partner and I use a bonehead-simple recipe from the blog One Good Thing By Jillee: